BiomedSciAI/biomed-multi-alignment/mammal/examples/scrna_cell_type/README.md

 This directory contains code to fine-tune a MAMMAL model, as is available on [hugging face](https://huggingface.co/ibm-research/biomed.omics.bl.sm.ma-ted-458m) and to predict the cell type using the fine-tuned model.

-Also included are scripts to build an AnnData
+Also included are scripts to build an AnnData from the Zheng68k data (see below) that are used for the fine tune, and a script to prepare the AnnData file for Mammal.

 ##  Description
 ### Input structure: